 Sites like Freelancer and Upwork are examples of this, where you can bid on various tasks and jobs.
-These marketplaces cater for many different types of skills, including writing, data entry, bookkeeping and graphic design.
+These marketplaces cater to many different types of skills, including writing, data entry, bookkeeping, and graphic design.

-In fact, Upwork estimates that it caters for more than 2,700 different skills, which is a huge number.
+In fact, Upwork estimates that it caters to more than 2,700 different skills, which is a huge number.

 Now, sites like Upwork and Freelancer mostly apply to skills that are digital in some way.
 For example, it’s fairly easy to consult with people or produce writing for an online audience.
 So, if you have this type of skill, sites like these can be a great option.

 Regardless of whether you are selling your skills in person or online (or both), this general technique is known as freelancing.
 The key idea is that you market your own skills, rather than working for a specific company.
 What are you good at already?